franzheidl/spinners/README.md

 		@include spinner(28px, 3px solid #555, .7s);
 	}

-In case of invalid arguments, compilation will not fail but Spinner will output a warning and use its defaults.
+In case of invalid arguments compilation will not fail, but Spinner will output a warning and use its defaults.